Automatic Contraction of Unstructured Tensor Networks: Numerical Experiments

 Figure~\ref{fig:isingGlass} shows the free energy PyTNR computes as a function of the number of sites along with the computation time.
 Each sample was produced by letting a randomly chosen $\lfloor N k \rfloor$ bonds have $J_{ij}=1$ and the remaining bonds be zero.
 The bonds with $J_{ij}=0$ were then omitted from the network.

 The free energy per site shows some scatter but is remarkably constant with the number of sites and between samples.
-From the perspective of tensor network contraction though what is notable about this model is not the physics but the computation time, which scales exponentially in the number of sites.
-This is in sharp contrast to the polynomial scaling found in all other cases.
+From the perspective of tensor network contraction though what is notable about this model is not the physics but the computation time, which scales strongly with the number of sites.
+I believe this scaling to be exponential, but I have fit both power-law and exponential relations to the timing data and see similar a similar quality of fit.
+If it is a power-law then it is one with an extreme exponent of roughly $10$.

+Whatever the precise scaling, this model proved much more challenging.
 It is possible that this just reflects a failure of heuristics, but given the historic challenges with these models~\cite{1205.3432} it seems possible that they do not admit a strongly compressed representation, at least not within the framework of tensor tree decompositions.
 This suggests that there is still much to be done in developing tensor network methods for such non-local systems.